allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 # 6. Web app and next steps
 Once I built a model that solves the business problem by identifying 80% of the bad risk customers, I developed a Flask web app such that we can get predictions for any customer by giving the input features information.
 For the next steps, I will be focused on deploying this app in a cloud like AWS (I already defined a file containing Elastic Beanstalk configuration, .ebextensions/config.py).
 Anyway, I describe in the next topic how you can run this project on your local machine.

-Web app home page
+Web app home page:

 <img src="images/web_app_1.jpeg">

-Web app predictions page
+Web app predictions page:

 <img src="images/web_app_2.jpeg">